psyfreak/blockchain/part4/FlightSurety-master/README.md

 - setOperational multiparty
 - correct multiparty funded vs. registered
 - check if funds are sufficient for payouts
+- send money from oracles to dataContract
+- change constants back / min-responses oracles, wei to ether in all caps and bottoms etc.

 Question adding:
 - Why no interface when including dataContract in app / old solidity version?